Iraneus/betamedneed/_services/payments.md

 weight: 2
 ---

-See **payment options** to ensure you can have what you when and where you need it.
+Use the **payment options** to ensure you can have what you when and where you need it.
 You can reach out to discuss your situation.

 ![Some medicines](/images/illustrations/med-online.jpg)